population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [@fig:ag_vs_non_ag] examines whether agricultural households fared better than non-agricultural households.
 We show the results for two different approaches.
-First, the two left columns are separate regressions by whether the household was an agricultural household before Covid for each level of food insecurity.[^agri_pre_covid]
+First, the two left columns separate households by whether they were agricultural households before Covid and estimate each level of food insecurity.[^agri_pre_covid]
 Second, the results in the right two columns come from one regression per level of food insecurity and use the prior rounds' reported agricultural status interacted with the survey indicators.